sstucki/minion/README.md

 Note however, that symbolic execution, extraction of the program paths, and monitoring become quite computationally intensive, even for this tiny set of traces.

-If we add a single trace with a large `x` value (and retaining `y = 1`), then `minion` will no longer be able to check the entire set of traces.
+If we add a single trace with a large `x` value (and retaining `y = 1`), then Minion will no longer be able to check the entire set of traces.
 In particular, it will not detect that the following set of traces

 ```text
 400,2,400